tribefyhq/react-native-interactive-walkthrough/README.md

 ## Contributing

-This app is currently being used on tribefy.com.
+This app is currently being used in the Tribefy app.

 We're looking for maintainers, so if you are interested please contact aryk@tribefy.com.